Conor-Developer/bookmark_manager/README.md

 2. Create the database using the `psql` command `CREATE DATABASE bookmark_manager;`
 3. Connect to the database using the `pqsl` command `\c bookmark_manager;`
 4. Run the query we have saved in the file from the root directory by running `\i ./db/migrations/01_create_bookmarks_table.sql`
+5. Run the query we have saved in the file from the root directory by running `\i ./db/migrations/02_add_title_to_bookmarks.sql`

 Database Setup for Testing
 -----